GINNOV/iamsblog/Amiga/Tools/ADFinder/readme.md

 12.	✅ Create blank image for FSO/FFS
 13. ✅ Add files to image
 14. ✅ Set file permissions and attributes
-15. ✅ Retrieve permissions and attributes
+15. ✅ Get Info of permissions and attributes
-16. ✅ Text Editor built in
+16. ✅ Text Editor built in for startup sequence galore!
+17. ✅ Compare two ADFs by (Sector map / Block inspector)
+18. ✅ Export files to macOS
+19. ✅ Generate disk content report (dir and pemissions)
+20. ✅ Generate HexDump of a disk

 ## Work in Progress / Thinking about
+the items below move up as they get done.

-19.	👷🏻 Add files via Drag and Drop
+19.	👷🏻 Add files via Drag and Drop (lo pri)
-20.	👷🏻 Compare two ADF images (raw or files matching?)
 21.	👷🏻 Auto convert audio when adding them to an image
-22.	👷🏻 Auto convert image format when adding them to an image
+22.	👷🏻 IFF Image viewer
-23.	👷🏻 Download files
+23.	👷🏻 IFF image converter

 ## Users requests